mbloch/mapshaper/docs/development/frame-tool-design.md

 | Drag edge or corner handle, with **Lock size** on | **Change scale** | Extent changes; nominal size fixed; scale changes.
 You fit more or less map onto the same page. |
 | Drag the frame interior (center handle) | **Move** | Extent shifts; size and scale constant. |

-The lock is a two-state control in the frame panel and in the mode's floating toolbar, so the current meaning of a drag is always on screen. `HighlightBox`'s shift modifiers (symmetric, square) keep their existing meanings and compose with either mode.
+The lock is a two-state control in the mode's floating toolbar, so the current meaning of a drag is always on screen.
+A Done button exits resize mode.
+`HighlightBox`'s
+shift modifiers (symmetric, square) keep their existing meanings and compose with either mode.